 ENG 342: SHAKESPEARE.
 A selection of Shakespeare's major plays representative of the various periods of his work is studied in relationship to their own age and for their significance to the present.
-Required for English majors.
-Prerequisites: ENG 101-102 or 103-104, ENG 201 or 205, ENG 210, and ENG 225.
+Prerequisites: ENG 101, 102 (or 103, 104) and ENG 201 (or 205).
 CREDIT: THREE SEMESTER HOURS.